data-apis/scipy-2023-presentation/paper.rst

    >>> y.dtype == xp.float64
    True

-..
-TODO (athan): clean-up the following regarding broadcasting

-All elementwise functions and operations that accept more than one array input apply broadcasting rules.
-The broadcasting rules match the commonly used semantics of NumPy, where a broadcasted shape is constructed from the input shapes by prepending size-1 dimensions and broadcasting size-1 dimensions to otherwise equal non-size-1 dimensions (for example, a shape `(3, 1)` and a shape `(2, 1, 4)` array would broadcast to a shape `(2, 3, 4)` array by virtual repetition of the array along the broadcasted dimensions).
-Broadcasting rules should be applied independently of the input array data types or values.
+In addition to type promotion, the array API standard specifies rules governing the automatic (and implicit) expansion of array dimensions to be of equal sizes (Fig. 1d).
+Broadcasting confers two important advantages.
+First, broadcasting facilities user ergonomics by encouraging users to avoid unnecessary copying of array data.
+Second, implicit expansion enables more efficient computation through vectorization, reduced memory consumption, and cache locality.

 Interchange Protocol
 --------------------

-*TODO (athan): we can rephrase to emphasize interoperability and the desire to convert an array of one flavor to another flavor.
-We should be able to cut down the content found in this section.*
+..
+TODO (athan): we can rephrase to emphasize interoperability and the desire to convert an array of one flavor to another flavor.
+We should be able to cut down the content found in this section.

 As discussed in the non-goals section, array libraries are not expected to support mixing arrays from other libraries.
 Instead, there is an interchange